-- to propose new diagnostic tools for psychiatric illnesses grounded in the decision neuroscience framework (co-I: Prof. Rushworth) and use this to
+- to propose new diagnostic tools for psychiatric illnesses grounded in the decision neuroscience framework (co-I: Professor Rushworth) and use this to

-- develop a new circuit-based treatment using ultrasonic brain neurostimulation in addiction (co-I & Project partner: Prof. Stagg, Prof. Aubry).
+- develop a new circuit-based treatment using ultrasonic brain neurostimulation in addiction (co-I & Project partner: Professor Stagg, Professor Aubry).